-Petitioners or movants seeking post-conviction relief must file with the clerk of court the original and one copy of the petition, motion, or complaint.
-If proceeding without prepayment of fees, petitioners and movants, in addition to the original and any required copies, as prescribed in DUCivR 5-1(c), must provide the clerk with one copy for each person named as a defendant in the petition, motion, or complaint.
+Petitioners or movants seeking post-conviction relief must file with the Clerk of Court the original and one copy of the petition, motion, or complaint.
+If proceeding without prepayment of fees, petitioners and movants, in addition to the original and any required copies, as prescribed in DUCivR 5-1(b), must provide the clerk with one copy for each person named as a defendant in the petition, motion, or complaint.